as4395/Guides/explore-guides/stop-using-vpns-for-privacy/README.md

 -   **Securing public Wi-Fi:** When connected to insecure **open networks** (e.g., airport, cafe, hotel WiFi), a VPN encrypts your traffic, protecting it from local snoopers.
 -   **Protecting Browse from local network administrators:** Hiding your Browse history from **employers** or **universities** that monitor network traffic.
 -   **Circumventing censorship and geo-restrictions:** Accessing content or services blocked in your region due to **censorship** or geographical licensing agreements.
--   **Torrenting in restrictive jurisdictions:** While we don't condone illegal activities, using a VPN can obscure your IP when torrenting **legal Linux ISOs** or other open-source materials in countries with stringent anti-piracy laws (e.g., **Germany**) that might otherwise flag your activity.
+-   **Torrenting in restrictive jurisdictions:** While we don't condone illegal activities, using a VPN can obscure your IP when torrenting **Linux ISOs** or other open-source materials in countries with stringent anti-piracy laws (e.g., **Germany**) that might otherwise flag your activity.

 > VPNs are a tool with specific strengths, best utilized in targeted situations for security and access, rather than a blanket solution for universal privacy or anonymity.